 However, Shadow Daemon seems to use a combination of blacklisting, whitelisting, and integrity-checking methods to detect and prevent attacks.
 It's hard to evaluate this method for accuracy without installing and using the application, but the authors do claim they have a low false-positive rate.
 No mention is made of advanced detection techniques, like bot detection or ML-aided detection.

 open-appsec is an open-source WAF that has recently entered the market.
-Its project page on GitHub is seeing quite a bit of activity, and o is actively engaging with users via posted issues.
+It provides automatic security using machine learning and has proven to effectively protect against zero-day and OWASP-Top-10 attacks, as it is not signature-dependent but uses contextual machine learning instead.
+Its project page on GitHub is seeing quite a bit of activity, and is actively engaging with users via posted issues.
 It also recently concluded a third-party code audit that was facilitated by LEXFO, a cybersecurity company located in France, and the [full report is available to the public].
 While the report may be hard to read for nontechnical people, the summary section of the report clearly states that there were six vulnerabilities found, ranging from medium to low risk, and that all six of those vulnerabilities have already been fixed.
 The report has given open-appsec an [overall security level of excellent] (https://www.openappsec.io/post/open-source-code-is-now-published-for-open-appsec-machine-learning-based-waf).

 Looking at the security side of things, open-appsec offers a lot of exciting features that you don't see in other WAFs.

-Their main security feature is an ML-powered detection engine that analyzes every request against two ML models:
+Their main security feature is an ML-powered detection engine that provides true zero-day prevention and analyzes every request against two ML models:

 The first model was trained offline, using millions of malicious and benign connection requests.
-This model quickly detects the most common attacks from the OWASP Top Ten categories and assigns a confidence level for that request based on the risk it might present to your application.
+This model quickly detects the most common attacks from the OWASP-Top-10 categories and assigns a confidence level for that request based on the risk it might present to your application.
 Low-risk connections are passed on to your web application.

 The second model is trained and built in real time, using contextual patterns from your web application to learn what a normal, safe connection request should look like.
 This learning will include the structure of your application and the way users normally interact with that structure.
 Once the model has been trained, requests that seem suspicious but couldn't be determined to be malicious by the first model get passed to the second model to be evaluated against the context of your application.
 It's this ML-powered engine that helps open-appsec achieve really accurate detection rates and a very low false-positive rate.
 This same engine is powerful enough to detect attacks for which there are no signatures yet, as was evidenced late in 2021 when a Log4j vulnerability was being actively exploited by a large number of attackers online.
 After many WAF vendors updated their signatures to detect the new attack, the attackers changed their methods to try and bypass the new detection methods. open-appsec's ML-powered detection was able to detect the new attacks preemptively.